tgroshon/maze-kata/README.md

 ## Kata and Goals

-You are going to be building a maze solver for simple mazes such as the following.
-Don’t get started yet -- make sure to read the background and the user stories first.

-Don’t worry about building the perfect solution.
-(Gold-plating is not a plus.)
+Build a maze solver for simple mazes such as the following.
+Read the background and the user stories for use cases.
+Don’t need to build the perfect solution.

-Instead, your solution prioritize the following items, in this order:
+Instead, the solution prioritize the following items, in this order:

 - Demonstrated approach to testing and validation best practices (unit, integration, end-to-end, etc)
-- Software craftsmanship including, but not limited to, clean code practices, SOLID principles, KISS, refactoring, and maintainability
+- Software craftsmanship including KISS, refactoring, and maintainability
-- Solving each user story incrementally instead of attempting to solve the whole problem in one go (preference is 1+ commit per user story)
+- Solving each user story incrementally instead of attempting to solve the whole problem in one go.
 - Demonstration of problem solving approach, for example, through commit comments
 - Algorithmic approach